DannyArends/CTLmapping/doc/joss/2016/paper.md

 # Summary

 CTL mapping (CTL) is a novel method that associates correlation differences observed between phenotypes to genomic loci.
-CTL mapping can be used in the analysis of experimental and outbred crosses, as well as study human populations.
+CTL mapping can be used in the analysis of experimental and outbred crosses, as well as human populations.
 CTL allows geneticists, biologists and animal breeders to analyze correlation difference between phenotypes.
 CTL analysis can be performed on phenotypes obtained from the whole biomolecular spectrum.
 From 'classic' phenotypes such as yield and disease suscepibility to high-throughput experimental data such as microarrays, RNA-seq and/or protein abundance